Samuel Street Jr.: Personal life and death

 Street married Abigail Hyde Ransom on September 5, 1811.
 They had a son, businessman and political figure Thomas Clark Street, and five daughters.
 Street suffered from health problems for most of his life, possibly due to arthritis.
-This prevented him from traveling outside of the Niagara region for business reasons, so those responsibilities were given to Clark, his partner.
+This prevented him from travelling outside of the Niagara region for business reasons, so those responsibilities were given to Clark, his partner.

 Street died at Port Robinson, Upper Canada, on August 21, 1844.
-His estate and land holdings were given to his son, and his four living daughters, and totaled 15,680 acres in Upper Canada.
+His estate and land holdings were given to his son, and his four living daughters, and totalled 15,680 acres in Upper Canada.
 At his death, he was one of the wealthiest men in Upper Canada.
 Upon his death, Street was negatively described in a local newspaper called the St. Catharines Journal as a businessman who ensured he received the total amount owed to him in interest when he lent money to others.